"Go brush your teeth!"

 Floss between every tooth and behind the back molars.
 Run the floss between the tooth, then push it down on either side of the gum.
 This gets the little pockets under each tooth.

 What does flossing do?
 It disrupts the gum tissue and the bacteria that settle there.
 There are tiny pockets around your teeth.
 And if you don't floss, your toothbrush won't get into those tiny pockets.

 Plus, flossing helps strengthen the gums.
 When you don't floss for a long time, your gums bleed after flossing.
 Flossing regularly prevents gums from bleeding.

 Mouth and Gum Care

 After brushing and flossing, your kids should take care of the rest of their mouth and gums.
 This is best done by using a mouth rinse every night before bed.
 Have them swish the liquid around for at least one minute before spitting it out.

 Note, very young children shouldn't use mouth rinse because of the risk of swallowing.
 But if your kids are older, make this a part of their routine to add to whole mouth health.

-Another thing to teach your kids is to use their toothbrush all over their mouth.
+Another thing to teach your kids is to use their toothbrushes all over their mouths.
 Including their tongue and the insides of the cheeks.
 This sweeps away bacteria and makes their breath fresh.

 See the Dentist Regularly